vibhorrrrr/VAJRA/README.md

 ## ✨ Key Features

--   **🏛️ Deep Legal Expertise**: Specifically trained on the Bharatiya Nyaya Sanhita (BNS) to provide relevant and up-to-date legal information.
+-   **🏛️ Deep Legal Expertise**: Specifically trained on the BNS, BNSS, and BSA to provide relevant and up-to-date legal information.
 -   **🔍 Smart Semantic Search**: Uses FAISS vector search to find the most relevant legal sections, even if you don't use exact legal terminology.
 -   **🧠 AI-Powered Explanations**: Powered by Google's Gemini AI to translate complex legal jargon into plain, understandable English.
 -   **📚 Precise Citations**: Every answer is backed by specific section references from the BNS, ensuring credibility.